 Unless a proven NFL winner such as Sean Payton or Jim Harbaugh is willing to come work for Tepper, odds are Wilks is back on the Panthers' sideline next season after a job well done in 2022.

-Stay close to this site for research items such as this, as well as updates on North Carolina's eventual path to sports betting legislation, including what could be the top sports betting promos in the state.
+Stay close to this site for research items such as this, as well as updates on North Carolina's eventual path to sports betting legislation, including what could be the best NC betting promos in the state.